fuyuncat/rquery/README.md

    - filesize(filepath) : Normal function.
 Return the size of the given file, return -1 if file does not exist.<br />
    - rmfile(filepath) : Normal function.
 Remove the file if it exists.<br />
    - renamefile(filepath) : Normal function.
 Rename the file if it exists.<br />
+   - fileattrs(filepath) : Normal function.
+Get file attributes if it exists.<br />
+   - isexecutable(filepath) : Normal function.
+Return 1 if the file is executable, otherwise return 0.<br />
+   - issymblink(filepath) : Normal function.
+Return 1 if the file is an symbolic link, otherwise return 0.<br />
+   - getsymblink(filepath) : Normal function.
+Get the real file that the symbolic link pointing to.<br />

    - myips([startseq,[,endseq[,delimiter]]]) : Normal function.
 Return the IPs of the local machine, startseq is the start sequence number of the IPs, endseq is the end sequence number of the IPs. if startseq/endseq is a negtive number, it will count from the end of the array. delimiter is the character used to separate multiple IPs, default is '|'. <br/>
    - hostname() : Normal function.
 Return the hostname of the local machine.<br />